Blueddo/Feedbro-locale/README.md

 You can download Feedbro at: https://nodetics.com/feedbro/

-Click in the icon of Feedbro go Options at Settings -> User interface language -> Import locale -> URL address of the Feedbro Locale (JSON-file): paste the following link:
+Click in the icon of Feedbro go Options / Settings -> User interface language -> Import locale -> URL address of the Feedbro Locale (JSON-file): paste the following link:

 https://raw.githubusercontent.com/Blueddo/Feedbro-locale/master/feedbro-locale-el_GR.json